The Leland Hotel (Detroit): Construction

 The Detroit-Leland Hotel is a 22-story building faced with brick, granite, and terra cotta with a flat roof.
 It was designed in the Beaux-Arts architectural style by the Chicago firm of Rapp & Rapp.
 The lower four floors of the hotel are rectangular in plan, with the upper floors taking on a U shape.

 Vertically, the plan of the building divides into three parts: a four-story base, the main central section, and two-story attic.
 The street level is faced with marble, added likely in the 1960s.
 The section of the base above is faced in the original terra cotta.
 Round-arch windows reaching two stories light the second-floor spaces ballrooms, lobby and other public spaces.
 The third and fourth floors both contain pairs of double-hung windows separated by decorative terra cotta details.
 Between the fourth floor and the attic, the building is faced in buff-colored brick.
 A beltcourse separates the main section from the attic.

 The Bagley Avenue entrance has three doorways, with a revolving door flanked by plate glass doors.
 The two glass doors have a sidelight, and all three have transom windows above.
 Original detailed metalwork divides the doors and windows.
 Inside, the entryway leads to a corridor accessing the commercial spaces on the ground floor.
 A set of six stairs leads into a wide turned staircase, which still has original wrought iron banisters and railings.
 The staircase leads to the main lobby on the second floor.
 The lobby is two stories tall, and leads to a ballroom, conference room, and associated facilities.

 On the upper floors are the hotel's guest rooms.
 These rooms have been reconfigured in varying arrangements, and all contain kitchens, sitting rooms and separate bedroom areas.
 Floors 5–9 contain rental apartments, floors 10–17 are used as hotel rooms, and floors 18–20 are used as apartments.
-The basement level contains mechanical and laundry rooms, repair shops, employee locker rooms and toilets, and a nightclub.
+The basement level contains mechanical and laundry rooms, repair shops, employee locker rooms and toilets, and the Leland City Club nightclub.